yiisoft/yii2/framework/UPGRADE.md

   with PHP.
 For details please refer to [guide on autoloading](https://github.com/yiisoft/yii2/blob/2.1/docs/guide/concept-autoloading.md),
   [guide on customizing helpers](https://github.com/yiisoft/yii2/blob/2.1/docs/guide/helper-overview.md#customizing-helper-classes-) and [guide on Working with Third-Party Code](https://github.com/yiisoft/yii2/blob/2.1/docs/guide/tutorial-yii-integration.md).
+* The signature of `yii\web\RequestParserInterface::parse()` was changed.
+The method now accepts the `yii\web\Request` instance as a sole argument.
+Make sure you declare and implement this method correctly, while creating your own request parser.

 Upgrade from Yii 2.0.12